ddmitov/perl-executing-browser/README.md

 * Users have full access to their local data using PEB.
 * PEB does not need administrative privileges, but does not refuse to use them if needed.
 * Trusted and untrusted content are not mixed together in one browser window.
   Trusted content is any content originating from either the local pseudo-domain ``http://local-pseudodomain/`` or from a trusted domain listed in ``{PEB_binary_directory}/resources/app/trusted-domains.json``.
 This file is read only once at application startup and can not be manipulated remotely.
-It allows mixing local and remote content for loading of web fonts or for developing rich/thick/fat clients. ``trusted-domains.json`` has to be explicitely created by a developer of a PEB-based application if needed.
+It allows mixing local and remote content for loading of remote content and for developing rich/thick/fat clients. ``trusted-domains.json`` has to be manually created by a developer of a PEB-based application if needed.
-  Untrusted content is any content coming not from the local pseudo-domain or from domains listed in the ``trusted-domains.json`` file.
+  Untrusted content is any content not coming from the local pseudo-domain or from domains listed in the ``trusted-domains.json`` file.

 **Hard-coded security features:**
-* Users have no dialog to select arbitrary local scripts for execution by PEB.
-  Only scripts within the ``{PEB_binary_directory}/resources/app`` directory can be executed if they are invoked from the PEB pseudo-domain: ``http://local-pseudodomain/``.
 * PEB can not execute Perl scripts from remote locations.
+* If untrusted page is called from a trusted one,
+  it is automatically displayed in a separate browser window.
-* If untrusted JavaScript is called from a trusted page, a warning message blocks the entire browser window until user goes to the start page to restore local Perl scripting.
+* If untrusted JavaScript is called from a trusted page,
+  a warning message blocks the entire browser window until user goes to the start page to restore local Perl scripting.
-* If untrusted page is called from a trusted one, it is automatically displayed in a separate browser window.
-* Local Perl scripts can not be started if they are called from untrusted pages.
+* Local Perl scripts can not be started from untrusted pages.
-* No output from local Perl scripts is displayed in untrusted pages.
 * Files or folders can not be selected with their full paths from untrusted pages.
 * PEB HTML interface for the Perl debugger can not be accessed from an untrusted page.
 * Cross-site scripting is disabled for all web and local pages.